deltatraced/delta-trace/lan/posts/2025/003 Apprenticeship to Signs.md

 This can be liberating.
 If I draw something, or I program, I cannot do bad or fail in a personal sense.
 Because it is not about me, but about production.
 And through speaking the language of my practice, then I may be able to produce what I want.
 Every mistake is yet another encounter with programming where I can make a judgment and observe what happens and change.

-# 4 Apprenticeship through note taking
+# 4 Apprenticeship Through Note Taking

 Taking notes is often pragmatic.
 People take notes to remember things.
 They jot down ideas quickly for reference.